Registration and Records

 Academic Honors for Undergraduates

-Adding, Dropping and Withdrawing from Courses
+Adding, Dropping and Withdrawing Courses

-Auditing Courses at The College at Brockport
+Auditing Courses at SUNY Brockport

 College Records Access

-For information on access to student records.
+This policy provides information on accessing student records.

 Confidential Nature of Student Records

 Basic information that deals with the release of student records.

 The Official Compilation of Codes, Rules and Regulations of the State of New York, Title 8, Part 52 requires that every curriculum or program leading to the award of a degree be duly approved and registered with the State Education Department.
 New programs must be registered and major changes in existing programs must be approved by the State Education Department before being advertised or offered.
 Further, New York State General Business Law, Sections 349 and 350, and the Code of Federal Regulations provide for colleges and universities to observe a number of general principles relating to fair practice, consumer protection and "truth" in advertising.
 Within the general purpose of providing higher education, the College will define its educational objectives in ways that clearly communicate the College's purposes and that lend themselves to meaningful evaluation.
 The College must provide complete and accurate information on all pertinent aspects of institutional policies, programs, practices and procedures affecting students.